adstads1/diabetes-management-app/README.md

 <br>
 If you wish to run the application you will need to install XAMPP and follow their instructions to testing a webpage.

-The DMMWA follows the HCI and Web Design principles.
+The DMMWA follows the HCI and Web Design principles.<br>
 © Copyright